What Is a Dental Bridge? A Solution for Missing Teeth

 Besides that, dentists don't just fix dental problems.
 They also used specialized cleaning methods to prevent dental problems.

 The truth is that a perfect brushing and flossing routine is still insufficient for cleaning your teeth.
 In spite of these efforts, some plaque remains.
 Over time, this plaque hardens into tartar, which causes a number of dental conditions when left unchecked.
-Only a dentist can properly remove this tartar and prevent these problems.
+Only a dentist or hygienist can properly remove this tartar and prevent these problems.

 Cavities Aren't the Only Concern